German Nougat (Nuss-Nougat Rohmasse)

 Let’s get started!

-Place nuts in a food process with the sugar and pulse to grind the nuts.
+Place nuts in a food processor with the sugar and then pulse to grind the nuts.

 Continue to blend until the mixture comes together in a mass (resembling very thick peanut butter), about 5 minutes.